 What Needs to be Changed?

-Building a brand has a lot of moving parts; however, building a marketing message to overseas customers includes a few more tricky aspects.
+Building a brand has many moving parts; however, building a marketing message to overseas customers includes a few more tricky aspects.
 Here are two changes that must be made:

 Using Native Language

 Oftentimes, what you say in English does not translate well in another language.
 That’s why translating the text is an essential part of global marketing.
-All puns, jokes, and country culture have to be rephrased in order to correctly address foreign customers.
+All puns, jokes, and country culture have to be rephrased in order to address foreign customers correctly.

 Sometimes, translation services will utilize a procedure called transcreation.
 Translators will look at a country’s culture and use their idiomatic language to produce a new text of the intended message.
 By doing so, the message sounds natural and fluid.

-It makes your company seem cool and relevant since you’re engaging with the local cultures.
-Rather than ignoring it altogether and risk being branded as an outsider.
+It makes your company seem cool and relevant since you’re engaging with the local cultures rather than ignoring them altogether and risk being branded as an outsider.

 Use Native Customs

-However, in China, green represents betrayal, and in Islamic culture, the colour green is viewed as sacred.
-By utilizing foreign customs in your marketing and advertising strategy, you can build a stronger relationship with your foreign customers.
+However, in China, green represents betrayal, and in Islamic culture, green is considered sacred.
+You can build a stronger relationship with your foreign customers by utilizing foreign customs in your marketing and advertising strategy.
 Customers will appreciate the attention to detail and understand that you care about their country.

 Hire a Marketing Translator Today

-A marketing translator is essential for any oversea project.
+A marketing translator is essential for any overseas project.
 By understanding foreign markets, a marketing translator can help construct a high-quality marketing campaign that will sell to foreign customers.

-By using native language and local customs, translators can build a stronger relationship with customers.
-Doing so will elevate your product/service and allow your brand to seem in-touch about the country’s beliefs.
+By using native language and local customs, translators can build stronger relationships with customers.
+Doing so will elevate your product/service and allow your brand to connect with the country’s beliefs.

 For more information about our marketing translations, contact us today.
 We look forward to answering any questions you may have.